Los Angeles County Median Home Price (2021)

 Trulia: Similarly, Trulia is a real estate website that tracks home sales and house prices.
 It has a way to filter for L.A. and show market information at the bottom of the page, but doesn’t show Los Angeles county median home price or value info.
 It appears to list home values the way Zillow does, but it doesn’t appear to be relying on sales data.

 Note: you may find some websites that provide spreadsheets of Los Angeles County median home price data, and lists medians by month.
-Taking the median of the medians isn’t the same as the median of all the sales data, you’re just creating garbage data.
-To find the true median home price of Los Angeles County, you’d have to have access to all the sales data, something very few people have.
+Taking the median of the medians isn’t the same as the median of all the sales data.
+It’s just creating garbage data.
+To find the true Los Angeles County median, you’d have to have access to all the sales data.
+This is something very few people have.

 And that’s the problem: no one person has the data, and different places which are close report different numbers for the Los Angeles county median home value.

-While some of these are close, none of these seem to provide “the” number which can be relied upon, especially for something which involves risking your home.
+While some of these are close, none of these seem to provide “the” number.
+Not one can be relied upon, especially for something which involves risking your home.

-Is there one bottom line source for Los Angeles County median home price?
+Is there one bottom line source?
 No, and honestly, a lot of us are trying to sift through all this information to make sense of it.
 Maybe in the months ahead, one choice will crystalize as the one we all rely upon.

-This will likely be after litigation and people guess wrong and lose their homes in some cases because they guessed wrong on home value.
-But for now, there is not one number that we can reliably “bet the house” is the median home price in Los Angeles County.
+This will likely be after litigation and people guess wrong.
+Sadly, they will lose their homes in some cases because they guessed wrong on home value.
+Currently, there is not one number that we can reliably “bet the house” is the median home price in Los Angeles County.

 Be very cautious, use this at your own risk, and best of luck to you in your future.